0xbochi/GoogleChrome-YouTube-Thumbnail-Preview/README.md

 ## Installation

-The add-on is easily installed through the Google store using this link : [COMING SOON]
+The add-on is easily installed through the Google store using this link : [Google Web Store](https://chrome.google.com/webstore/detail/youtube-thumbnail-preview/pcjfjbneinhnchemgkcjpanfmkpgekde)

 ## Usage